Direct Data-Driven Discrete-time Bilinear Biquadratic Regulator: Numerical Simulations

-The state vector is comprised of the pressure level in the line-network, $x_1(t)$, and the speed of the first and second motor, $x_2(t)$ and $x_3(t)$ respectively.
-The inputs are the displacement volumes of the hydraulic pump, the first motor, and second motor respectively.
-We set $\Lambda=I_6$, and $\gamma=0.9$.
-Note that the square system~\eqref{eqn:example2} is {span reachable} according to \cite{nomura1979span}.
+The state vector is comprised of the pressure level in the line-network, $x_t(1)$, and the speed of the first and second motor, $x_t(2)$ and $x_t(3)$, respectively.
+The inputs are the displacement volumes of the hydraulic pump, the first motor, and second motor, respectively.
+We set $Q= \mathbb I_3$, $R= \mathbb I_3$, $F=\mathbb I_{6}$.
+Note that the system~\eqref{eqn:example2} satisfies Assumption \ref{assumption:span}.

-\textit{Discussion of Results:} Figures~\ref{fig:examples_a} and~\ref{fig:examples_b} show the comparative performance results of Algorithm~\ref{alg:onlineLQ} and the model-based algorithm in \cite{wang2018free} for the Nuclear Fission Reactor system and the Multi-motor Hydraulic system, respectively.
-The model-based algorithm in \cite{wang2018free} knows the complete bilinear dynamics a priori.
-As expected, the model-based algorithm in \cite{wang2018free} outperforms our method since Algorithm~\ref{alg:onlineLQ} uses the first $N=5$ and $N=15$ respective time steps to collect data before learning the optimal policy.
-Thus, there is a suboptimal $Q$-cost accrued by Algorithm~\ref{alg:onlineLQ} as compared to that of the model-based method in \cite{wang2018free}.
-The lower plots in each figure shows that Algorithm 1 computes a suboptimal control policy initially before learning the policy, globally optimal from this point $x(N)$, which stabilizes the respective system.